Mama June Shannon Backslides On 328-Pound Weight Loss After Gastric Sleeve

 From Size 4 to 12

-On season 2 of From Not to Hot, she estimates that she has gone from a size 4 to a 12 recently due to excessive eating.
-Shannon still looks a lot smaller than she was before she got gastric sleeve, a bariatric procedure that reduces the size of your stomach in half.
+On Season 2 of From Not to Hot, she estimates that she has gone from a size 4 to a 12 recently due to excessive eating.
+Shannon still looks a lot smaller than she was before she got a gastric sleeve, a bariatric procedure that reduces the size of your stomach in half.

 Because weight loss, weight gain, and the overeating that accompanies obesity are as much psychological as physical issues, almost 50 percent of bariatric patients regain a significant amount of weight five years after surgery, according to Healthline.